GogaSam/forexadel/Task4/README.md

 ## Part 3

 the parts 3.1 and 3.1.1 where done already by creating the dockerfile so going to task 3.2 which is to add an environment variable to our
-dockerfile. and specify it in index.html so every time we restart the container with `docker run --env DEVOPS=...` must give us new value
+dockerfile. and specify it in index.html so every time we restart the container with `docker run --env DEVOPS=...` must give us new value.
+for that we need to change our dockerfile. we cannot execute echo and apache commands here we must specify them in script.sh, because
+when we build the image **the ENV value is already stored in the built image** and it is impossible to change it, so last 2 commands must
+be run everytime we restart container. see the configuration below

 ![alt text](https://task-4-exadel-yeah.s3.eu-central-1.amazonaws.com/solution3.1.PNG)